UniMath/agda-unimath/src/foundation/higher-homotopies-morphisms-arrows.lagda.md

   eq-htpy-htpy-hom-arrow β' = map-inv-equiv (extensionality-htpy-hom-arrow β')
 ```

-### Concatenation of homotopies of morphisms of arrows satisfies the left unit law
+### The left unit law for concatenation of homotopies of morphisms of arrows

 ```agda
 module _